janetdgdev/janetdgdev/README.md

 <h1 align="center">Hi 👋, I'm Janet</h1>
 <h3 align="center">I'm a full-stack software engineer at #100Devs</h3>

+- 🖥️ I specialize in the MERN stack and have experience in many different technologies.

 - 📫 You can reach me at: **janetdg.dev@gmail.com** or my socials

 - ⚡ I love **cute things and the horror genre**